-December 19, 2014 Ruling No. 2015-4067 Page 3 the noncomplying party on any qualifiable issue.
-When an EDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EDR's order.4 In this case, the agency's request for a compliance ruling appears to be premature because it has not shown that it first notified the grievant in writing of the alleged procedural violation.
-There is no indication that the agency provided the grievant with a notice of noncompliance informing him that his grievance is not in compliance with the grievance procedure after the first step response was delivered under the November 21 letter and the grievant failed to respond within five workdays.
-Ordinarily, this is a situation in which EDR would direct the agency to give written notice of the alleged noncompliance to the grievant and allow the grievant five work days to correct any noncompliance before seeking a compliance ruling.
-Based on a review of the information submitted by the parties, however, it is evident that more than five workdays have elapsed since the agency provided the grievant with the first step response and the grievant has not responded.5 In the interest of expeditiously resolving the issues raised in this grievance, the grievant is therefore ordered to correct his noncompliance within ten workdays of the date of this ruling by notifying his human resources office in writing that he wishes either to conclude the grievance or advance to the second step.6 If he does not, the agency may administratively close the grievance without any further action on its part.
-The grievance may be reopened only upon a timely showing by the grievant of just cause for the delay (for example, a serious illness, or other circumstances beyond the grievant's control).
-EDR's rulings on matters of compliance are final and nonappealable.7 Christopher M. Grab Director Office of Employment Dispute Resolution 4 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EDR the authority to render a decision on a qualifiable issue against a noncompliant party, EDR favors having grievances decided on the merits rather than procedural violations.
+March 18, 2022 Ruling No. 2022-5368 Page 2 timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EDR's order.4 In this case, the agency's request for a compliance ruling appears to be premature because it has not shown that it first notified the grievant in writing of the alleged procedural violation.
+There is no indication that the agency provided the grievant with a notice of noncompliance informing him that his grievance is not in compliance with the grievance procedure after the first step response was issued.
+Ordinarily, this is a situation in which EDR would direct the agency to give written notice of the alleged noncompliance to the grievant and allow the grievant five workdays to correct any noncompliance before seeking a compliance ruling.
+While this ruling was pending, however, the grievant confirmed that he has received the relief he sought from the agency and does not wish to proceed further with the grievance.
+Based on the grievant's representations, EDR therefore considers this grievance concluded.
+EDR's rulings on matters of compliance are final and nonappealable.5 Christopher M. Grab Director Office of Employment Dispute Resolution 4 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EDR the authority to render a decision on a qualifiable issue against a noncompliant party, EDR favors having grievances decided on the merits rather than procedural violations.
 Thus, EDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
 However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.
-5 While the agency did mail the grievant a notice of noncompliance prior to seeking its first compliance ruling related to this grievance, see EDR Ruling No. 2015-4036, it does not appear that a similar notice was mailed prior to its request for this ruling.
-6 See Grievance Procedure Manual § 3.1.
-7 See Va.
+5 See Va.
 Code §§ 2.2-1202.1(5), 2.2-3003(G).